 Dr. Klaus Wolf is a professor of German Language and Literature at the University of Augsburg.
 Dr. Klaus Wolf has written and published extensively in German and is especially interested in researching medieval German Literature, history in the Bavaria region, and German history in general.
 In 2019 he received the prize for teaching excellence at the University of Augsburg.

 This event is organized by Mathias Corvinus Collegium (MCC).
 MCC has been involved in talent development for almost twenty-five years and provides opportunities for exceptional students in the Carpathian Basin to cultivate professional and life skills.
 MCC offers programs for students beginning in middle school and continuing through high school, college, and beyond.
 MCC is also a center for enrichment, and proudly hosts events, dialogues, and conferences open to the public.
 For more details on the institution's diverse range of activities, please visit our website.

 Official media partner:

-For the safety and protection of health of our guests and lecturers we fully comply with the pandemic measures and regulations effective in Hungary.
-We pay special attention to hygiene, mask wearing and the control of COVID certificate.
+For the safety and protection of our guests and lecturers we fully comply with the pandemic measures and regulations effective in Hungary.
+Special attention will be paid to hygiene, mask wearing, and the control of COVID certificates.

-Thank you for your understanding, take care of each other!
+Thank you for your understanding; please take care of each other.

 Mathias Corvinus Collegium